freqtrade/freqtrade/docs/strategy-advanced.md

 ## Buy Tag

-When your strategy has multiple buy signal, you can name it.
+When your strategy has multiple buy signals, you can name the signal that triggered.
 Then you can access you buy signal on `custom_sell`

 ```python